By Andre Oboler

 The Holocaust was a unique event in history.
 The industrial killing, transferring people across vast distances just to kill them more efficiently, in an effort to efficiently kill every single man, woman, and child, is something not seen before or since.
 To attempt to appropriate the term Holocaust distorts the understanding of the actual Holocaust.
 This is inappropriate even in the case of, for example, the Rwandan genocide in which 800,000 civilians were killed over a period of about 100 days.
 Each of these human tragedies should be understood on its own terms.

 In the case of Palestinian claims that Israel is committing a Holocaust against them, this is known as Holocaust inversion.
 These claims are made regularly, they not only distort understanding of the Holocaust, but seek to cause harm to Holocaust survivors and their descendants.
-It is like, known a person is a victim of sexual assault, someone calls everything that person does that they disagree with “like being sexually assaulted”.
+It is like, knowing a person is a victim of sexual assault, someone calls everything that person does that they disagree with “like being sexually assaulted”.
 Antisemitism expert Lesley Klaff explains, “By inverting reality and morality, and by recklessly spreading accusations of bad faith, Holocaust Inversion prevents us identifying the changing nature of contemporary antisemitism and is an obstacle to marshalling active resistance to it.”

 The antisemitism of the chant “intifada, intifada”